0xPolygon/polygon-docs/docs/cdk/erigon/index.md

 - Integration with the Polygon ecosystem**: CDK Erigon is designed to seamlessly integrate with the broader Polygon ecosystem, facilitating interoperability with Polygon products and services, scaling solutions and tools.

-5. Tailored RPC interface: The RPC interface in the CDK implementation is adapted to support additional functionalities and optimizations, enabling more efficient communication and interaction with the network.
+- Tailored RPC interface: The RPC interface in the CDK implementation is adapted to support the zkEVM protocol's functionalities and optimizations, enabling more efficient communication and interaction with the network.